learn-co-curriculum/dsc-quiz-statistical-power-anova/README.md

 (X) `TTestIndPower()`, `0.9`, `0.05`

+?: Question 2

-?: Which of the following are true statements?
+Which of the following are true statements?

 [X] The power of a statistical test increases as the sample size increases, given the same $\alpha$ and effect size.